 Fall, 2016 Energia and Vic both start in the graduate program at Ramsey Technical College.

 November, 2016 Election.
 Harold Gibbons wins presidency.

-January 20, 2017 Influential US Senator Erwin Radetsky begins a program of "reform" which includes disbanding all federally supported super groups.
-A compromise is reached, where they are "merely" severely defunded.
+Influential US Senator Erwin Radetsky begins a program of "reform" which includes disbanding all federally supported super groups.
+A compromise is reached, where they are "merely" further severely defunded.
 This includes the Bureau of Special Resources.
 He almost never mentioned supers during his campaign for office, and gave no clue during that time that he would take these actions except to a few confidants among his staff.
 Radetsky's cousin Carol Perkins is caught by surprise.
-Carol is a low-level super and tells him to back off the supers.
+Carol is a low-level super and tells him to back off the masks.

-November, 2017 Lawrence Hawthorne and Sally Driscoll solve multiple murder in Seattle.
+January, 2017 Lawrence Hawthorne and Sally Driscoll solve a multiple murder in Seattle.

 Spring, 2017 Tricorne with special guest Vic Peltior work to solve the Mystery of the Mechanical Master.

 Summer, 2017 Tricorne works with The FX to train them as well as to train and/or recruit other supers.